GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/a11y/index.md

 page zoom is increased 200%, is it still usable?

 Avoid baking text into images.
 Users are unable to modify the size and screen readers are unable to interpret images.
-Insead, opt for styled web font, such as one of the fonts found in the [Google Font API][12].
+Instead, opt for styled web font, such as one of the fonts found in the [Google Font API][12].
 Web fonts can scale to different sizes and can be accessed by people using screen readers.